The Choice (2016)

 111 min., rated PG-13.

 As the annual—the eleventh and counting—adaptation of a Nicholas Sparks best-seller, “The Choice” is what it is, so perhaps it does exactly what it’s supposed to do.
-Sparks has cornered the market on swoony romances that ticks all the same hallmark boxes, and by now, it’s a pre-packaged formula that’s been repackaged.
+Sparks has cornered the market on swoony romances that tick all the same hallmark boxes, and by now, it’s a pre-packaged formula that’s been repackaged.
 A charming, sleepy coastal town.
 Romantic canoeing or rowing on the water.
 Handwritten love letters.
 A tragic twist of fate.
 Quadruple check.
 While the films based on the author’s stories have been made with varying degrees of success, Sparks knows how to manipulate his readers' emotions and fans of his stories taken to the screen will know what they are in for as well.
 There just isn’t much apple-and-orange difference between any of them from a narrative perspective, only quality and whether or not it triggers the proper emotional response.
 Doing anything to elicit an “aww” moment, “The Choice” even shamelessly throws in a box of adorable newborn puppies.

 Travis Parker (Benjamin Walker) is a cocky but good-hearted country boy who co-owns the local veterinary clinic in Wilmington, North Carolina with his widower father, Shep (Tom Wilkinson).
 He’s been on-again, off-again and then on-again with his ex-girlfriend Monica (Alexandra Daddario) but can never seem to commit.
-Then Travis meets his new next-door neighbor, Gabby (Teresa Palmer), a beautiful, intelligent medical student busy who’s focused studying for her boards.
+Then Travis meets his new next-door neighbor, Gabby (Teresa Palmer), a beautiful, intelligent medical student who’s focused studying for her boards.
 One night when she has finally had enough of Travis blasting his music, Gabby stomps over to complain but later warms up to him, especially once his dog, Moby, impregnates her dog, Molly.
 Next thing Gabby knows, her beefy, wealthy doctor boyfriend Ryan (Tom Welling) has to go away to Atlanta for a few weeks, leaving her plenty of time to make Travis dinner and fall in love.

 Photographed with the postcard-prettiness that comes with shooting on-location with beautiful people seemingly swept right off the J.Crew showroom, “The Choice” is too comfy and painless to get mad about but still an ultimately bland affair that only boosts bare-minimum interest.
 Director Ross Katz (2015’s “Adult Beginners”) and writer Bryan Sipe play to expectations from the word go, sucking out any remaining suspense from a needless flash-forward framework that bookends the story.
 Before this ends up being little more than a Sparksian mix tape—which really isn’t much of a mix—as the dominoes start getting knocked and the necessities of the script begin to rear their head, the film is pleasantly low-key being in the company of two pretty, likable people like Travis and Gabby.
 Despite their love-at-first-hate meet cute being a foregone conclusion, the characters at least have cute flirtations, a nice birthday dinner in memory of Travis’ deceased mother with sister Steph (Maggie Grace) and their father, and a fleeting but interesting discussion about faith.
 Once Travis and Gabby consummate after their dinner date, it’s in a sex scene both melodramatic and heated as they vigorously clear the dishes off the kitchen counter and the dinner table.
 With neither one of them acknowledging that Gabby is already spoken for, it would seem she had a brain aneurysm to forget Ryan will be returning to town, putting a rain check on dealing with the consequences that will come with her choices.